pingzing/articulator/readme.md

 #Articulator

 A little Rust-based server for running scripts stored on the server.
-Currently only supports PowerShell scripts.
+Currently supports:
+ * PowerShell
+ * Python

 ##Building
 `git clone` to a directory, and `cargo build`.
 The `/scripts` directory and its contents (except for .gitignore files) will be copied to the output directory when built.